raphaelpra/exos/ds-tps/pentominos/README-pentominos-nb.md

 ### the algorithm and its implementation in Python

-this algorithm has been the subject of a famous article by Donald Knuth - one of the fathers of Computer Science - in 2000, and is known as Knuth's Algorithm X
+one possible way to solve this problem has been the subject of a famous article by Donald Knuth - one of the fathers of Computer Science - in 2000, and is known as Knuth's Algorithm X

 we're not going to go into the details of the algorithm either, but rather focus on the application to solving pentominoes (see next section)

-let us just remember that
+let us just outline that

 - Algorithm X, also known as dancing links, is an extremely efficient implementation for solving the exact cover problem